 Healthy Retirement – Active Ageing with Mobile Technology

-Join us for dinner and dessert in Lismore on May 6 and discover some of the smart technologies that promote health and wellbeing of older people living at home.
+It looked at some of the smart technologies working to support seniors to care for their own health during retirement and promote health and wellbeing of older people living at home.

 Key note speakers: